 Held together by chemical and electromagnetic bonds, the atoms of hydrogen and oxygen form molecules of what everybody knows and recognizes as water, but the essential makeup of the stuff is undeniably gas.
 These atoms of gas in turn are composed of electrons, protons and neutrons; particles that whiz around a nucleus, forming what is called the “atomic cloud”.
 Now, imagine the space between an orbiting electron and its nucleus within the atom: this empty space makes up most of the mass of the atom.
 What this means is that most of the matter in the universe is made of. . .empty space.

 (Physicists will no doubt argue that when the inter-orbital space appears empty, it’s actually filled with electromagnetic photons and something called the “weak force”, so the space is not empty, but that’s all just argot for invisible stuff.)
 Since the space between the subatomic particles makes up most of the actual mass of the given atom, that means that atoms are made mostly of open space.
-Carried to the next logical step, since everything in the universe is composed of atoms, everything must be mostly constructed of empty space.
+Carried along gently to the next logical step, since everything in the universe is composed of atoms, everything must be mostly constructed of empty space.
 It’s flawless logic, really.

-As I leaned against my 10 ton boulder, made up of mostly empty space, which was moved here by atoms of gas, made up of mostly empty space, I pictured the atomic clouds mentioned above, and considered the orbiting subatomic particles.
+As I leaned against my 10 ton boulder, made up of mostly empty space, which was moved here by atoms of gas, made up mostly of empty space, I pictured the atomic clouds mentioned above, and considered the orbiting subatomic particles.
 I was lead, kicking and screaming, deeper into subatomic space.
 “What”, I asked myself, “makes up those subatomic particles that go whizzing and whirring in a cloud-like frenzy around the atomic nucleus?”
 They have to be made of something, right?